-Sometimes our lives can appear as though they are running away from us.
-It’s what some of us feel as anxiety, overwhelm, and a lack of focus.
+Sometimes our lives can feel like they are running away from us causing us to feel stressed, anxious, overwhelmed, and unable to focus.

 Stress can trigger a myriad of physical and mental symptoms, adding to the chaos of an already hectic environment.

-Shape magazine reports that these potent substances can lower our blood pressure, decrease our heart rate while also relieving other symptoms of stress and anxiety.
+They can also help lower our blood pressure, and decrease our heart rate while also relieving other symptoms of stress and anxiety.

-Certain essential oils change the way our body reacts to stressful situations.
+Certain essential oils even change the way our body reacts to stressful situations.

 I’ve shared how to use oils in other posts but just for review here are the common ways you can use your oils at home.

-You can add oils to your palms, rub them together than holding your hands 5 inches before your face, take a long deep breath.
+You can add oils to your palms, rub them together then hold your hands 5 inches from your face and take a long deep breath.

 As an alternative, you can add a few drops to cotton balls, or add a few drops to your essential oil jewelry.

-You can use them in your home, place of business or wherever…allowing others to partake in the joys of these potent oils.
+You can diffuse them in your home, place of business, or wherever…allowing others to partake in the joys of these potent oils.

 You can create a spa-like environment in a matter of just a few minutes.

-You can apply essential oils to your temples or use them in a massage oil to promote full body relaxation.
+You can apply essential oils to your temples in a roller bottle or use them in a massage oil to promote full-body relaxation.

 Create your own air freshener using water and essential oils.

-You can mix three to five drops of oil with two ounces of water in a spray bottle and spray it in the air or on your bed before you go to sleep.
+You can mix three to five drops of oil with two ounces of water in a spray bottle and spray it in the air, onto fabric, or on your bed before you go to sleep.

-Go here for a great fabric spray recipe
+Go here for fabric spray recipes to use instead of Febreeze

-Five Oils To Use When You Feel Stressed Or Anxious
+Five Most Popular Oils To Use When You Feel Stressed Or Anxious

 There are many oils that can be used to help ease anxiety and stress and below are 5 of the most popular.

-Read to the end for a few others that might help you plus some premade blends you might want to try.
+Read to the end for a few other oils that might help you plus some premade blends you might want to try.

 If your nerves are feeling a bit frazzled or you have feelings of mental fatigue, lemongrass oil may prove useful.